Daniel-VM/introduction_to_hpc/slides/talk5_software_management_hpc.md

 * Organize software into modules, virtual environments or containers so you can choose versions without interfering with others.
 * This latter approach also helps to keep reproducibility.
-* Contained privileges: Users are free to install packages only in their home or scratch directories, where they can’t affect other users.

 ```bash
 # Load reproducible environment with EasyBuild